Last Updated on October 11, 2021 by Anne-Marie

-Since they’re already precooked and preseasoned in a quality blend of chilies, spices, garlic and onions, these beans give this yummy instant pot recipe an all-day cooked super chili flavor.
+Since they’re already precooked and pre-seasoned with a blend of chilies, spices, garlic and onions, these beans give this instant pot ground beef chili an all-day cooked flavor.

 Why instant pot chili is so easy to make

 This is the part where I convince everyone who doesn’t already have an Instant Pot that they need to get one.
-So if you’ve already an pressure cooker devotee, skip to the chili recipe below!
+So if you’ve already an pressure cooker devotee, skip to the best instant pot chili recipe below!